 - In Final Fantasy XIII, the ending has Cocoon falling towards Pulse, only to be saved by Ragnarok forming a giant crystal pillar to stop the fall.
-Logically, a very large portion of Cocoon's population should be dead (if nothing else, because the l'Cie providing artificial gravity to the inside of the Hollow World were gone, to the detriment of the people on the upper half of the inner surface who are now subjected to the planet's gravity,) but the ending implies that there was No Endor Holocaust.
+Logically, a very large portion of Cocoon's population should be dead (if nothing else, because the fal'Cie providing artificial gravity to the inside of the Hollow World were gone, to the detriment of the people on the upper half of the inner surface who are now subjected to the planet's gravity,) but the ending implies that there was No Endor Holocaust.

 - In Mass Effect 2, a gunnery sergeant is shouting down at his troops that if you fire a gun in space that projectile keeps on going and will eventually hit something.
 When using a weapon that strikes with the impact of a city-buster, this is a very bad thing, so under no circumstances are you to "eyeball" it.

 Sergeant: "It keeps going until it hits something!
-That can be the ship, or the planet behind the ship! it may keep going into deep space, and hit someone else in ten thousand years.
-If you pull the trigger on this, you are ruining somebody's day, somewhere and sometime."
+That can be the ship, or the planet behind the ship! it may keep going into deep space, and hit someone else in ten thousand years!
+If you pull the trigger on this, you are ruining somebody's day, somewhere and sometime!"